Hunting in Romania: Big game hunting

 Stag hunting (vanatoare de cerbi) refers to three species cerb carpatin or Carpathian stag (Cervus elaphus hippelaphus), caprior or roe deer (Capreolus capreolus) and cerb lopatar or fallow deer (Dama dama).
 The most prized remains the red stag (Cerbus elaphus hippelaphus) the largest of the subspecies whom will refer to hitherto.
 With good numbers, and of fine quality, Romania possessed many times the world record, last of which, between 1981 and 1985, with a trophy of 261.25 CIC, points, taken in Soveja, Vrancea County, in 1980.
 Current national record is 264.51 CIC points, taken by Ronald Philipp on 22 Sep.
 2003 in Valea Gurghiului, Mureș County.
 Inside hunting preserves, trophies are known to get even bigger, due to controlled feeding and protection.
 Hunting is done during an open season between 15 Sep. – 15 Dec., with a doe season extending until Feb.
 15; methods use are by stalking or by waiting, with or without call (boncanitoare).
 Harvesting can be legally done only with the rifle, 7 mm caliber minimum, or more.
 Conventional trophies are the skull with antlers or shoulder mount but unconventionals are skin, the "pearls" (false canines), mane hair and the Hubertus Cross.
 Places generally accepted as providing best trophies are Valea Gurghiului, Valea Frumoasei.

 Wild boar hunting (vanatoarea la mistret) (Sus scrofa) is the most common big game sport in Romania; wild boar is often used for meat as well as for trophies (conventionally the male tusks only, but also shoulder mounts, female tusks, silver hat pins with boar bristles or hair or even skins and rugs).

 Hunting season for wild boar opens August 1 and closes February 15, but where considered varmints or pests, they can be shot any time of the year, with AGVPS approval.
 Methods used are waiting and stalking, but most popular are chase with dogs, usually terriers and scent hounds.
 Drives, where beaters drive the game to shooters waiting in stands who take shots at the running game, are also popular.

 Wild boar drives may include other animals as well, including red deer, roe deer, rabbits, foxes, wolves, and even bears, leading to staggering numbers of game.
-In his infamous drives, ex-tennis champion and billionaire Ion Ţiriac shot, together with his party (including Prince Dimitrie Sturdza, Wolfgang Porsche), each year, on the Balc hunting domain, in Bihor district, 185 boars in 2005, 186 boars in 2006 and a record of 240 wild boars in 2007 in single drive hunts.
+In his infamous drives, ex-tennis champion and billionaire Ion Țiriac shot, together with his party (including Prince Dimitrie Sturdza, Wolfgang Porsche), each year, on the Balc hunting domain, in Bihor district, 185 boars in 2005, 186 boars in 2006 and a record of 240 wild boars in 2007 in single drive hunts.

 National record for wild boar (tusk trophy) is of 144.0 CIC, points.
 Most boars taken are weighing between 300 and 400 lbs., with sometimes old, solitary males up to 600 lbs.